Full Service Oil Change

 Erik from Grand Ave MasterLube walks us through the many steps involved in a full service oil change

 *Price using 5 quarts of MasterLube House Oil.
 We carry over 120 types of oil from various brands.
 Ask your technician for exact pricing for your preferred brand of oil and specific amount of oil for your vehicle.
-See our menu of services for a list of our various brands.
+Visit our stores for a list of our various brands.

 Description: The life-blood of your engine, engine oil consists of various weight mineral or synthetic oils combined with additives for engine protection.
 Oils may come in single or multi-grades and meet various oil performance standards.
 Multi-grade oils usually start out as single-grade base oils, such as SAE 10W (Society of Automotive Engineers is a large standard-setting organization for the automotive industry).
 Then viscosity-index improvers are added to modify viscosity.
 The end result is an SAE 10W-30 oil capable of flowing like a 10W oil at cold temperatures and a 30W oil at higher temperatures.
 The American Petroleum Institute also has classifications for oil, which are intended to address the formulation for different engine applications.
 You may see these designations also mentioned in your owner's manual or on the oil filler cap of the engine.
 The SH designation was designed for 1996 and older engines.
 This designation is now obsolete.
 The API SJ designation was introduced in 1996 and applies to all automotive engines currently in use.
 The SL designation was released in 2001 and offers improved performance for 2002 models, such as fuel economy and control over engine deposits.
 There are numerous other designations, but they are generally obsolete or do not apply to today's cars.